 I have always been passionate about teaching and have worked in educational settings for the past fifteen years.
 I love teaching people about the myths we have around grief and re-defining the way we speak about difficult topics.
 More importantly, however, I believe my own experiences as a griever, mother, and mentor help me to listen wholeheartedly and help people feel comfortable.

-When I first came upon the Grief Recovery Handbook, every aspect of it resonated with my own personal experience as well as with my beliefs about grief and grief work.
+When I first came upon the Grief Recovery Method, every aspect of it resonated with my own personal experience as well as with my beliefs about grief and grief work.
 As a Grief Recovery Specialist, I have not only had the privilege of hearing others talk about their losses and struggles, I have also witnessed the transformation of my own life.